Our Grants

 Background

-Over the last three years, our community has demonstrated tremendous resiliency.
+Over the last four years, our community has demonstrated tremendous resiliency.
 COVID-19 and the resurgence of White Supremacy Culture forced us to come together and organize in new ways to stand up and fight against inequities.
 We supported marches and protests along Blue Hill Avenue, food donation drives to counter the food insecurities that came with job loss and economic instability, and vaccination clinics to protect ourselves and the people we love from the novel coronavirus.
 Collectively we worked together to ensure that our community remained solid and was not broken by the many threats that attempted to compromise our way of life.

 As we begin to transition to an altered resemblance of normalcy, we must not forget the effort that it took to get us here.
 Our community is full of first responders including those that put their lives on the line to deliver food and groceries to people during the peak of pandemic.
 We must also not forget the members of our community that we lost during the pandemic.
 We must continue to honor and respect their legacies and sacrifices.

-Funding Priorities and Examples
+Funding Priorities and Examples:

 The Grove Hall Trust seeks to support projects that focus on building connections between community members post pandemic.
 This list below is meant to provide a limited purview of the types of projects that the Trust seeks to support, however it is not all-inclusive.
 Funding Request should not exceed $2,500.